 Introduction to Mongolian Traditional Medicine

-Imagine a vast, open steppe under the endless sky, where nomadic tribes roam with their herds.
+Imagine a vast, open steppe under the endless sky, where nomadic tribes roam.
 In this rugged, beautiful landscape, Mongolian traditional medicine was born out of necessity and a profound connection with nature.

 It’s a holistic approach to health that considers the physical, emotional, and spiritual well-being of an individual.